Community Service Partnerships

 CSP One-time Grant Application Forms

 Contact Megan Godfrey Jackson, CSP Grant Manager at 410-313-5996 (voice/relay) or email email@example.com with questions, or to request this information in an alternate format.

 CONTINUUM OF CARE (CoC)

-NEW!
 View the current issue of the CoC Newsletter, and click here to subscribe.

 The Department of Citizen Services (DCS) is the lead agency responsible for planning and coordinating homeless services in Howard County.
 DCS administers the Federal and State grants which fund services to end and prevent homelessness.
 A continuum of services is available, including:

 - Emergency shelter

 - Transitional housing

 - Permanent housing with supportive services